Beyond fixed thresholds: optimizing summaries of wearable device data via piecewise linearization of quantile functions: Simulations

 In summary, DE consistently optimizes thresholds with high accuracy and stability.
 SA performs reasonably but exhibits higher variance under noisy cases.
-SS consistently underperforms despite its efficiency, and PAA, while effective in noiseless scenarios, deteriorates significantly under noisy conditions.
-Furthermore, DE is computationally more efficient than SA and PAA under our 180-bin setting, as the stepwise procedures require $O(J^2)$ searches: SA takes 5--10 times longer than DE under both $L_1$ and $L_2$ losses, and PAA has a similar runtime to SA under $L_1$.
-Consequently, DE stands out as the superior method for threshold optimization, providing both accuracy and computational efficiency across all examined scenarios.
+SS consistently underperforms despite its efficiency, and PAA, while effective in noiseless scenarios, deteriorates substantially under noisy conditions.
+Furthermore, DE is computationally more efficient than SA and PAA under our 180-bin setting, as stepwise methods require $O(J^2)$ searches: SA takes 5--10 times longer than DE under both $L_1$ and $L_2$ losses, and PAA has a similar runtime to SA under $L_1$.
+Consequently, DE stands out as the superior method, providing both accuracy and computational efficiency across all examined scenarios.